libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 Some important relations include:
 - **Defined by**.
 As a member may be defined by a class.
 - **References** As an operations definition references a bill of material
 - **Assembled from**.
-As a material lot may be assembled from a material.
+As a final material lot may be assembled from various intermediate lots.
 - **Made up of**.
 As work schedules are made up of work requests, and work centers are made up of work units.

 For the full list of relationships, refer to ISA-95 Part 2.